jeremyfix/ros2-driving-car/README.md

 You should be able to view the image from within ros2 (e.g. rqt_image_view) and control the car by sending commands to `/command` topic.
 The command is a pair throttle/steering angle.

+3) you can then control the simulation from within ROS driving_unity package :

+	ros2 run driving_unity keyboard_teleop

+and record the images and commands with :

+	ros2 run driving_unity recorder

+the last will dump the commands and frames in compressed npz files.
+The chunks all contain, by default, 500 frames/commands.
+For example :

+	import numpy
+	truc = numpy.load('chunk-00000.npz')
+	import matplotlib.pyplot as plt
+	img = truc['frames'][-1]
+	plt.imshow(img[:,:,::-1])
+	plt.show()

 # If you were to do it from scratch

 Open the project